sarashs/FTU_Python/Readme.md

 ## E-MAIL CONTACTS
 - Place E-mail contacts in contacts.txt.
-- Each e-mail on a different line
+- Each e-mail on a different line.